teamliftr/framework/docs/product_and_technology/PRODUCT_STRATEGY.md

 # 1.1 Product Strategy
 A comprehensive product strategy isn’t necessary to develop a working product.
-It is; however, necessary to develop a product that can outcompete its rivals and which is sustainable to develop long-term.
+It is, however, necessary to develop a product that can outcompete its rivals and which is sustainable to develop long-term.
 To understand what product features to prioritize, you need a strategy that allows you to identify how to maximize value for your end-users.

 ## 1.1.1 Product Vision
 Level: `Basic`